This content was updated for accuracy and relevance on October 14, 2020.

 Among all self care habits for women, keeping a gratitude journal may be one of the most essential.
 This might be a little bit outside your comfort zone, but what you focus on, grows.
 Your brain has a sneaky way of jumping to negative thoughts and emotions before you realize you’re doing it, and the constant battle with your mind can be exhausting.

 Keeping a gratitude journal is a way to take control of those negative thoughts that slip past your barriers and turn them into grateful ones.
 Writing each day in a gratitude journal is an intentional way to focus on the things that are good in your everyday life and help you take of your .

 Self Care is Personal

 There should be no question that practicing self care—especially as a woman—is vital to your overall health and well-being.
 Too many women neglect it in the mistaken notion they are selfish.
 On the contrary, self care is the most loving thing you can do for yourself and for those around you.

-There are so many different ways to practice self care, and some will resonate with you more than others will.
+There are so many different ways to practice self care and have a healthy relationship with yourself.
+Some ways will resonate with you more than others will.
 The key to remember is that self care activities should be enjoyable.
 At ALASTIN, we believe they should help you feel recharged and rejuvenated, not contribute to your stress or feel like an obligation.

-Once you’ve learned how to take care of yourself as a woman by setting healthy boundaries and identifying a few of the things that allow you to recharge, take time to incorporate those self care ideas into your daily routine.
+Once you’ve learned how to take care of your stressors and yourself as a woman by setting healthy boundaries and identifying a few of the things that allow you to recharge, take time to incorporate those self care ideas into your daily self care routine.